-As a Senior Teaching Fellow in the Department of Life Sciences, my main activity is teaching evolutionary biology, behavioural ecology, and population genetics to undergraduates and postgraduates.
-I teach on the Year 1 Ecology & Evolution and Cell Biology & Genetics modules.
-I am course leader (convenor) of Year 2 Genetics with Statistics and Behavioural Ecology modules.
-In the Final Year, I convene the African Biology Field Course module and run 10-week Research Projects, many in association with ZSL London Zoo.
+As a Principal Teaching Fellow in the Department of Life Sciences, my main activity is teaching evolutionary biology, behavioural ecology, and population genetics to undergraduates and postgraduates.
+I am course leader (convenor) on the Year 1 Ecology & Evolution, Year 2 Genetics with Statistics and Behavioural Ecology modules.
+In the Final Year, I previously convened the African Biology Field Course module and run 10-week Research Projects, many in association with ZSL London Zoo.
 I give lectures to postgraduates on the Faculty of Medicine MSc in Genomic Medicine .
-Social media provides an informal platform form for engaging with students as well the wider world beyond the 'ivory tower'.
+Social media provides an informal platform for engaging with students as well the wider world beyond the 'ivory tower'.
 I run an informal Facebook group for students interested in behaviour, ecology & evolution, and tweet as @Magda_Chara.

 I am the BSc Biological Sciences Year 2 convenor, and a member of the departmental curriculum review team, that is currently involved redesigning our curricula.

-Pastoral care is a high priority and I have a senior pastoral role as Women's Tutor as well as being a trained mental health first aider.
+Pastoral care is a high priority and I have a senior pastoral role as Deputy Senior Tutor as well as being a trained mental health first aider.

 Continuing development as an educator is important to keep abreast of innovation and best practice.
-I am a Senior Fellow of the Higher Education Academy and am studying for an MEd in University Learning & Teaching.
+I am a Senior Fellow of the Higher Education Academy and have an MEd in University Learning & Teaching.
 I conduct education research primarily to suggest improvements to teaching practice,and am interested in the transition to university level study, and role of self- and collective efficacy in team-based learning.
 I am on the University STAR framework panel that reviews applications for membership/fellowship of the HEA.

 Outreach activities are essential to communicate science.
 I conduct outreach for primary and secondary schools to show science is full of wonder and encourage students to study STEM subjects at GCSE and A level, and Biological Sciences at university.
 I also run a stall at the annual family Bugs!Day at our Silwood Park Campus.